novln/soba/README.md

 A log event is targeted at a specific logger, which are identified by string names.

-Loggers form a hierarchy: logger names are divided into components by `.`.
-One logger is the ancestor of another if the first logger's component list is a prefix of the second logger's component list.
+Loggers form a hierarchy: logger names are divided into components by `.`: one logger is the ancestor of another if the first logger's component list is a prefix of the second logger's component list.

 Loggers are associated with a maximum log level.
 Log events for that logger with a level above the maximum will be